St. Nicholas Church, Stralsund

 St. Nicholas Church (Nikolaikirche) is the oldest of the three major parish churches of the Hanseatic city of Stralsund in Germany.
-It was dedicated in 1279 to St. Nicholas of Myra, the patron saint of sailors.
+It was dedicated in 1279 to Saint Nicholas of Myra, the patron saint of sailors.
 Since 1524 it has been an Evangelical Lutheran church.
 It is one of the earliest examples of the introduction of the cathedral pattern of northern France into the Brick Gothic architecture of the Baltic region.
 As part of the historic centre of Stralsund, St. Nicholas Church was inscribed on the UNESCO World Heritage List in 2002.

 History

 The construction of St. Nicholas Church began as a hall church with a tower in 1234, after Stralsund acquired city rights.
 The planning and building in the oldest part of Stralsund continued alongside the planning of the Town Hall in the Old Market.
 This suggests that Nicholas Church was from the beginning intended to be the council church of the city.
 A council church was not just a place of worship, but was also the location for holding board meetings, receiving ambassadors, announcing laws and regulations, handling legal cases, and preserving city archives.

 After 1270, the unfinished St. Nicholas Church was rebuilt as a basilica, following the design of St. Mary's Church in Lübeck.
 The just-completed choir of the church hall had to be demolished to make way for the choir of the new basilica, which consisted of an inner choir and an ambulatory.
 Around the chancel, which consisted of five sides of an imaginary octagon, five chapels were created.
 Parts of the walls of the side aisles served as an abutment from then on.
 In the beginning, the building material of the church building was brick.
 Over the course of time, at least 65 different types of stone were used.

 The construction of the western tower began in 1300.
 By 1314, the tower had reached a height of 13 meters.
 At that time, the council decided to build two towers.
 Around 1350, the construction of the nave between the two towers was completed.
 The buttresses of the aisles were connected externally to create space in the interior.
 The buttresses were thus drawn inward and vaulted chapels were built in the space freed up between the towers.
 Of the two towers, the south tower was first completed, probably in the early 15th century.
 This was followed by the completion of construction of the north tower.
 The two Gothic towers were equally high.

 The wealth of the city of Stralsund was reflected in the very large number of altars in the church.
 There were no less than 56 altars in the chancel, nave, and between the buttresses of the aisles.
 The bulk of the altars were removed from the church after the Bildersturm of 1525.
 Since the introduction of Reformation, the chapels were mainly used as spaces for burying distinguished citizens.